Barb Wire (1996 film): Production

 Barb Wire was directed by David Hogan, the second-unit director on Alien 3 and Batman Forever.
 The film had a production budget of $9 million.
+Anderson's manager tried to advice her to not to do the film, stating that she should not play "a cartoon character", but she felt that nobody could play the role than her; she accepted it without reading the script.
 Anderson did some of her own stunts, despite her fear of heights.
 The fact that she had to wear high heels and a corset that made her waist 17 inches made fight scenes challenging.

+The film provided great publicity for the then-new Triumph Thunderbird 900 motorcycle as it featured in publicity photographs with Pamela Anderson.

 Music

-A soundtrack album, also titled Barb Wire, was released in 1996.
+A soundtrack album, also titled Barb Wire, was released on April 23, 1996.

 Reception

 Box office

-Barb Wire failed at the box-office, grossing less than $3.8 million in the United States.
+Barb Wire was a box-office bomb, grossing less than $3.8 million in the United States.

 Critical response

 Barb Wire was panned by critics.
-Roger Ebert pointed out that the film's plot was identical to that of Casablanca and derided the low-brow attempts at sensuality, but praised the cast and crew's approach to the material: "The filmmakers must have known they were not making a good movie, but they didn't use that as an excuse to be boring and lazy.
+Roger Ebert pointed out that the plot was identical to that of Casablanca, and derided the low-brow attempts at sensuality, but praised the cast and crew's approach to the material: "The filmmakers must have known they were not making a good movie, but they didn't use that as an excuse to be boring and lazy.
 Barb Wire has a high energy level, and a sense of deranged fun".
 He gave it two and a half stars.
-Similarly to Ebert, Owen Gleiberman of Entertainment Weekly commented on the film's aping of the Casablanca plot and its "teasing, hollow 'naughtiness'", but further said that the film is lacking in energy.
-He gave it a C. Janet Maslin of The New York Times criticized Anderson's performance, comparing her to Barbie and Barbarella.
+Similarly to Ebert, Owen Gleiberman of Entertainment Weekly gave a "C" rating, commenting on the film's aping of the Casablanca plot and its "teasing, hollow 'naughtiness'", but further said that the film is lacking in energy.
+Janet Maslin of The New York Times criticized Anderson's performance, comparing her to Barbie and Barbarella.

-Barb Wire holds a 28% approval rating on Rotten Tomatoes based on 36 reviews (10 positive, 27 negative), with the consensus stating that "Barb Wire could've been fun camp, but Pamela Anderson can't deliver her lines with any dramatic or comedic impact".
-The film was ranked in the bottom 20 of the Stinkers' "100 Years, 100 Stinkers" list, which noted the 100 worst movies of the 20th century, at #19.
+Barb Wire ranked in the bottom 20 of the Stinkers' "100 Years, 100 Stinkers" list, which noted the 100 worst films of the 20th century, at #19.
 Since its release, Barb Wire has attracted a cult following.